uaymann/potion_game/README.md

 - This project was built for learning and practice purposes.
 - This is my first React game project, so expect updates and improvements over time.
+- AI was used to create visuals and assets for this game.